| No need to mince words |

 - Reduces overhead on web servers

 Neither of these are for you and I. They are for Microsoft.
-They benefit them vs. us.
+This benefits them vs. us.

 I certainly can see a version of this that makes it an easier transition for web developers into this world and opens up some reasonable paths for them that might be slightly easier than the baseline Power App model, but I didn't seem to have a lot of trouble w/ any web developer moving into this platform except when they insisted on building everything like they built web pages in 2010.
 Where they simply couldn't stop doing the technical things they'd been trained to do back then on a platform that didn't require it.